paypal/mocca/docs/END_USER_DOCUMENT.md

 ### 2.4 Exploring other Mocca features

-For more information about how to use Mocca, and features like setting timeouts, using specific HTTP clients, asynchronous programming, and others, please read the other sections in this document.
+For more information about how to use Mocca, using specific HTTP clients, asynchronous programming, and others, please read the other sections in this document.

 ## 3 Client dependencies